metamorph-inc/openmeta-mms/docs/pet/pet_analysis_blocks.rst

    A PythonWrapper in a PET

-A PythonWrapper can be loaded with specially-formatted python scripts.
+A PythonWrapper can be loaded with specially-formatted Python scripts.

 Below is a template PythonWrapper OpenMDAO Component script: